Moped and small scooter owners who have been exempt from licensing and other DMV rules must get a moped license plate starting Tuesday.

 Under Nevada law, a moped is a motor-driven scooter or cycle with an engine displacing 50-ccs or less and generating not more than two horsepower capable of a maximum speed of 30 mph.

 Those vehicles still are exempt from insurance and helmet laws.

 Vehicles with larger engines or capable of higher speeds are already required to register and license annually as motorcycles.

 DMV Director Terri Albertson urged owners to make an appointment to register soon.
 She said owners will have to bring their moped to a DMV office or, in rural counties, to the sheriff’s office for an inspection and to record the vehicle ID number.

-The registration requirement takes place Nov.
-1 but she said law enforcement wont be issuing citations right away.
-They can cite unregistered mopeds beginning January 1.
+Registration requirement takes place Tuesday but she said law enforcement wont be issuing citations right away.
+They can cite unregistered mopeds beginning Jan.
+1.